9- Your purple prose (at least for now)

 No one is going to buy that Brontë shit today.
 (Okay, maybe like five people.)
 Not unless it's actually written by one of the sisters Brontë.

 Basically we're about half a dozen major literary movements (from realism through existentialism to the emerging movement of the 21st century that is being called transrealism) past that type of writing.
-And while there is no one single way to write today, and you can still win a Pulitzer prize for literature while writing half your sentences with no subject, today it takes a practiced hand to learn when and where to slip in those buttery Victorian words and creme filled sentences that won't make the whole dish far too rich for a modern pallet.
+And while there is no one single way to write today, and you can still win a Pulitzer prize for literature while writing half your sentences with no subject (oh yeah, I'm looking at you Shipping News), today it takes a practiced hand to learn when and where to slip in those buttery Victorian words and cream-filled sentences that won't make the whole dish far too rich for a modern palatte.

 Today that kind of prose won't make money.
 You can write that way if you really want, of course (you can write ANY way you really want), but get ready to write for a small collection of friends and fans rather than for the sweet song of the Benjamins.

 |I didn't say THAT!|